 shape is an example of the ‘Off Load’ system’ which the Makshous study showed to have biomechanic advantages which allows this chair to be upgraded from a simple upright chair.

 The new Lino chair by Herman Millar mentions sacral support, which ‘nudges you into better posture’. “…the cleverest way is a design feature that subtly corrects your posture so that the chair doesn’t need to be adjusted so much—and thus doesn’t need all the moving parts that make other task chairs expensive.”
+The sounds as if they have read this work.
 A step in the right direction, at last.
 The photograph is of one of the co-designers, Sam Hecht of Industrial Facility, photographed by Gerhardt Kellerman.

 The ‘MIRRA Chair.
 The pelvic support is the only component of the Hermann Miller, and other, ranges that can lift these otherwise well designed chairs from at least one of the seriously adverse effects of the common upright chair (‘machines for making backache’).
 The back support only becomes ‘iliac’ at it’s lowest adjustment, A more user friendly plastic band whose depth can be adjusted replaces the uncomfortable adjustable (usually wrongly) rod. .
 The back view shows that it is still slightly too high and likely to act as an adverse lumbar support.